martzoukos/contentful-blog-in-5-min/README.md

 These two features make it very flexible and extensible to make your blog run anywhere.

 For detailed explanation on how things work, checkout the [Nuxt.js docs](https://github.com/nuxt/nuxt.js).

+### What is used for styling?

+To keep the work effort low (and there a million ways to write CSS) the [Foundation CSS framework is included](https://github.com/stefanjudis/contentful-blog-in-5-min/blob/master/nuxt.config.js#L17).
+There is no further thinking behind this decision except to make this example "kind of" pretty. :)